-1(h) How successful is the three stage legislative process - without a revising chamber?
+1(h) How successful is the three stage legislative process?
+How has Parliament coped without a revising chamber?
 Can we engage better and more successfully at certain stages?
 Do we exploit the potential for Private Members Bills or the possibility of Committee Bills fully?

 The unicameral nature of the Parliament has, over its life, offered us the opportunity to analyse the effect of the lack of a "correcting chamber", such as the House of Lords at Westminster.
-No major complaint about the lack has become an issue - although some in legal circles have criticised the quality of the legislation produced, and one or two clear problems have arisen with the sometimes almost arbitrary effect of Stage 3 votes on amendments, particularly in the last four years.
+No major complaint about the lack has become an issue - but it is the view of LINK that the consequences having a single chamber for the revision of legislation during its passage remains an issue of real importance.
+Some in legal circles have criticised the quality of the legislation produced, and one or two clear problems have arisen with the sometimes almost arbitrary effect of Stage 3 votes on amendments, particularly in the years 2007-2011.